20k-ultra/areweflatyet.ca/README.md

-Note: No longer maintained.
-Project has achieved it's goal for the first wave.
+**Note: No longer maintained.
+Project has achieved its goal for me.
+The site is still available though.**

  Are we flat yet ? [areweflatyet.ca](https://areweflatyet.ca)
 ==================================